SparkPost/thrlua/doc/xml.md

     require 'xml'
     doc = xml.parsexml([[<doc><item/></doc>]])

-## xml.parsexml(string)
+## xml.parsexml(string, keep_blanks)

-Parses an XML string and returns an XML document object
+Parses an XML string and returns an XML document object.
+The 2nd argument "keep_blanks" is an optional integer value.
+When not set or set to "0", ignorable white spaces will be ignored, otherwise, text nodes containing those blanks will be generated in the DOM output.

 ## doc:root()